hex-inc/airflow-provider-hex/README.md

 ## Examples

-A simplified example DAG demonstrates how to use the Airflow Operator[/example_dags/example_hex.py]
+A simplified example DAG demonstrates how to use the [Airflow Operator](/example_dags/example_hex.py)

 ```python
 from airflow_provider_hex.operators.hex import HexRunProjectOperator